oceaneLIU/GABoost/readme.md

 ## Run

-The GABoost code can be run in three mode:
+The code can be run in three mode:

-- **Mode1 BOOST**: This mode refers to the GABoost algorithm in our paper, which is detailed in Algorithm 1.
+- **Mode1 GABoost**: This mode refers to the GABoost algorithm in our paper, which is detailed in Algorithm 1.

   It inputs an initial alignment between graphs G0 and G1, and outputs a boosted one.